ZOMBIES, VAMPIRES & KILLER CARS

 "Toy Story" is rated G.

 Hi.
 I'm Chris Hicks.

 I'm Chris Hicks the movie guy from Salt Lake City.
-If that's who you're looking for, welcome to my website as I enter the 21st century … a little late (April 2013).
+If that's who you're looking for, welcome to my website as I enter the 21st century … a little late (May 2013).

 Hope you enjoy my little site.
 If you do, tell your friends.
 If you don't, just say you couldn't find it.

 EDITOR’S NOTE: After ‘The Elephant Man’ but before ‘Blue Velvet’ and ‘Twin Peaks,’ David Lynch tackled his first and only big-budget, studio-restrictive work, an epic adaptation of Frank Herbert’s classic sci-fi work, ‘Dune.’
 The film was a major flop and Lynch cited studio interference as the reason, since it was taken from him before the final cut.
 Several recut versions now exist and a cult following has developed but the film remains controversial among sci-fi and especially Herbert fans, and even among Lynch-philes.
 Now, ‘Dune is being revived on the big screen as part of the Salt Lake Film Society’s ‘Summer Late Nights’ series at the Tower Theater this weekend, Friday and Saturday at 11 p.m., and Sunday at noon.
 My review below was published in the Deseret News on Dec.
 14, 1984.

 There’s little doubt that “Dune” is one of the most eagerly awaited movies in many a moon, but how well you take to it may have a lot to do with whether you have read the nearly 20-year-old novel, which has spawned several sequels and devoted cult following.